Chris Jarvis (rower): Overview

 Jarvis was diagnosed with diabetes mellitus type 1 at age 13.
 He wears a Medtronic insulin pump while competing, in order to mitigate the effects of his condition.
 When he was rowing in college at Northeastern University, his coach told him that the diabetes would prevent him from ever rowing for the varsity team.
 Despite this, Jarvis not only made the team, but was also selected as its captain in his senior year.
 He went on to race for Canada for eight years including racing at the Olympics, winning gold medals and podium finishes for many world stage events and is a reputable leader of non-profit work in diabetes.

 Founder of I Challenge Diabetes

-Jarvis has taken his passion for sports, coaching principles and his knowledge of the science behind diabetes and built a charity the Globe and Mail says "helps people take control of their diabetes while challenging themselves physically" - Inspire, Globe and Mail, Nov 18th, 2011 by Marjo Johne.
-Jarvis and a team of community leaders take on activities from basic community programs to the most extreme races Canada has to offer.
-Director of a diabetes youth expedition, in 2006, Jarvis took teens to Peru to find "diabetes maturity".
-In 2011 Jarvis' team ran over 40 not-for profit programs with over 1500 participants.
-A direct focus still remains on teens in transition with diabetes however I Challenge Diabetes is running programs for all ages.
-Jarvis feels there is an extreme gap in the system that leaves these teens overburdened and in need of support.
-A similar position he found himself in and feels grateful for the sport that forced his growth and the luck he had to find stability on his own.
-As such, Jarvis' team continues to strive forward as leaders of social and educational support for all peoples, building community and sharing insight with a particular focus on teens with diabetes.
-Programs currently span the provinces of BC, AB, ON and QC however participants have been known to travel from other provinces and even other countries.
+Inspired by his own journey living with diabetes, Jarvis founded I Challenge Diabetes in 2007 to help young people build confidence, find community, and overcome the challenges and stigma often associated with the condition.
+Having benefited from the support of organizations such as the Juvenile Diabetes Research Foundation (JDRF), where he has since become a regular speaker, Jarvis understands the importance of a strong support network.
+Through I Challenge Diabetes, he encourages individuals to see that diabetes does not have to define or limit their potential.
+What began as a program focused on teenagers has since grown into a national organization offering programs and support for people of all ages across several Canadian provinces.